 - Chocolate Chip Pecan Granola

 You can stir in chocolate chips after the granola has cooled.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+The nutrition information is calculated automatically.
+I cannot guarantee its accuracy.
+If this data is important to you, please verify with your trusted nutrition calculator.

 Serving Size: 1